Platane/js13k-2017/postmortem/src/asset/content/image-processing.md

 ![input](monalisa-64x64.png)
 ![output](monalisa-crushed-64x64.jpg)

-Let's take a look at the algorithm.
+Let's take a look inside and figure out how it is working.

-It's

 ## Genetic Algorithm you said?

 Genetic programming is quite amazing.
-It's fun to explain because it relies on knowledge that every body learn in hight school.
+It's fun to explain because it relies on knowledge that everybody learn in hight school.

 It's based on darwin evolution theory: Starting for a population of solution, let's mutate a litle the solution at each generation and keep the best ones.